meitar/mailchimp-user-sync/readme.txt

 - Better mobile responsiveness for settings pages.
 - Use Browserify to handle script dependencies.
 - Improved compatibility with [MailChimp for WordPress v3.0](https://mc4wp.com/blog/the-big-three-o-release/)
-- Deleted users were no longer unsubscribed in some cases.

 #### 1.3.1 - November 13, 2015